d3/d3-shape/README.md

 <a name="symbol_type" href="#symbol_type">#</a> <i>symbol</i>.<b>type</b>([<i>type</i>]) [<>](https://github.com/d3/d3-shape/blob/master/src/symbol.js#L33 "Source")

-If *type* is specified, sets the symbol type to the specified function or symbol type and returns this line generator.
+If *type* is specified, sets the symbol type to the specified function or symbol type and returns this symbol generator.
 If *type* is a function, the symbol generator’s arguments and *this* are passed through.
 (See [*selection*.attr](https://github.com/d3/d3-selection/blob/master/README.md#selection_attr) if you are using d3-selection.)
 If *type* is not specified, returns the current symbol type accessor, which defaults to:

 ```js
 function type() {